camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/05-cdi-java-ee-integration/05-contextual-programming-model.html.md

 }
 ```

 Sometimes, we want to work with process scoped beans, in the absence of an association with a process instance, for example before starting a process.
-If no process instance is currently active, instances of BusinessProcessScoped beans are temporarily stored in a local scope (I.e. the Conversation or the Request, depending on the context.
+If no process instance is currently active, instances of BusinessProcessScoped beans are temporarily stored in a local scope (i.e. the Conversation or the Request, depending on the context.)
 If this scope is later associated with a business process instance, the bean instances are flushed to the process instance.